tgblackburn/opal/docs/input.md

 If either `photon_emission` or `photon_absorption` are enabled, this section must exist.
 However, if `npc` is zero, only `output` needs to be given.
 Otherwise, the fields are the same as for the [electrons](#electrons), but `ne` is renamed `nph`.

 ## laser

+ If this section is not present, the code will switch to periodic boundary conditions.
+Otherwise, there are two compulsory fields:

 * `Ey`
 * `Ez`